aftabkhan001/dbtools-1/README.md

  Bye
 ```

-* Delete all data from parent table and related data from its child tables
+* Delete customer record from parent table and all related data from its child tables

 ```
 python  del_data.py --user root --password ******* --database classicmodels --where "customerNumber=103" --root-table customers --limit 1